MarcusBuer/OBS-Anti-Mic-Monitoring-Desync/README.md

 #### Will my viewers be able to notice the effect of this script?

-No, this script only works on the monitoring side of OBS, the audio continues to be send to your viewers even while your monitoring is off, so it doesn't affect the audio currenly being recorded or streamed.
+No, this script only works on the monitoring side of OBS, the audio continues to be sent to your viewers even while your monitoring is off, so it doesn't affect the audio currenly being recorded or streamed.